philipturner/molecular-renderer/Documentation/tests.md

 ## xTB

 Test the potential energy curve of an N2 molecule.
-Starts by running singlepoint energy calculations at 8 discrete points of the 1D potential energy surface.
-Then takes efficient analytical gradients available with the GFN2-xTB method.
+Start by running singlepoint energy calculations at 8 discrete points of the 1D potential energy surface.
+Then take efficient analytical gradients available with the GFN2-xTB method.

 The potential energy minimum is at 0.110 nm.
 At 0.090 and 0.150 nm, the energy rises ~820 zJ above the minimum.
 Although the energies are the same at these points, the forces are very different.
 Force should be about -66000 pN at 0.090 nm and about 24000 pN at 0.150 nm.